pilcrowonpaper/pilcrow/src/posts/astro.md

 ## Awesome community

-I saved the best for last.
 Astro might have one of the most chill and nicest community in web dev.
 They don't care if you like React or Svelte, TypeScript or JavaScript, or vanilla CSS or Tailwind.
 Everyone's welcomed.
 The docs are one of the best in the industry; it's clear how much effort when into them.
 And it has very big localization team too.
 They're available in all major languages, including Japanese, where I've given back to the community by reviewing some PRs for it.

 Finally, all the maintainers are great and super active, from the whiteboard guy to the CEO of HTML and the fuzzy bear.
 Shout out to the compiler, docs, and language-server team as well!